utah-cs4470-sp21/jpl/assignment3/README.md

 # HANDIN

 This assignment has no checkin component, but we are happy to discuss problems and solutions with you on Discord.
+Please do not post full solutions to individual problems in the Discord.

 Each of your programs should be named after the function it mainly contains.
-So, for example, `blur.jpl` would contain your blur function and the correspond test code.
+So, for example, `blur.jpl` would contain your blur function and the corresponding test code.

+Hand in 10 JPL files in a directory called `assignment3` in your Github repo.